adamwulf/app-launch-guide/README.md

 ### Additional Resource List
 Throughout this guide, I'll reference a number of great resources, some free and some cheap.
 Here are all the resources in one place:

+- Books
+	- [Pitch Perfect by Erica Sadun & Steve Sande](http://www.amazon.com/Pitch-Perfect-The-Promoting-Your/dp/0321917618) - Covers the art of pitching and promoting your app on the web
 - Social
 	- [Buffer App](http://bufferapp.com) - Free - easy auto-post to your twitter so you dont need to baby sit it.
 	- [Mad Mimi](https://madmimi.com/short_ref/nyw) - Free/Cheap - Easily manage your email list